 - For example, if a firm is exporting, a rapid appreciation in Sterling would make its exports uncompetitive and therefore may go out of business.

-- If a firm relied on imported raw materials, a devaluation would increase the costs of imports and would reduce profitability.
+- If a firm relies on imported raw materials, a devaluation would increase the costs of imports and would reduce profitability.

 3. Keep inflation low.
 Governments who allow their exchange rate to devalue may cause inflationary pressures to occur.
 Devaluation of a currency can cause inflation because AD increases, import prices increase and firms have less incentive to cut costs.